How to Fix the World in One Keystroke, or Editing Wikipedia.

 Before you make any changes:

 Register with Wikipedia.
 In the upper right hand side of the Wikipedia main screen, you will see “Log in/Create Account”- click it.
 Create a username (different than your email) and password.
 You are now ready to go.
-Please submit your username to me, asap.
+Please submit your username to me.
+You must be logged in with this username when you make changes!
 I can only count changes made with this username!

 Record your changes.